cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 ### Monolithic
 In a monolithic kernel, all core system services and functions run within a single, protected memory region called kernel space.
 This memory is reserved and inaccessible to user-mode processes, ensuring system stability and security.
 Within kernel space, a virtual interface to the hardware is established.
-This interface abstracts hardware-specific details—such as memory layouts, I/O registers, and device behavior—through kernel-resident drivers.
+This interface abstracts hardware-specific details — such as memory layouts, I/O registers, and device behavior—through kernel-resident drivers.
 User-mode applications and processes interact with this interface via system calls, allowing them to perform operations on the hardware without accessing it directly.

 Although the monolithic kernel is entirely running in the kernel space, it is designed in layers.